-- 1. Represents fees for professional services paid to FORVIS, LLP (for 2022) and Dixon Hughes Goodman LLP (for 2021) provided in connection with the audit of the Company's annual financial statements, review of other SEC filings and technical accounting issues during 2021 and 2022. - 2.
+- 1. Represents fees for professional services paid to FORVIS, LLP provided in connection with the audit of the Company's annual financial statements, review of the Company's quarterly financial statements, review of other SEC filings and technical accounting issues during 2023 and 2022. - 2.
 Represents fees for tax compliance and tax planning services. - 3.
 Represents fees related to an S-8 Registration Statement filing.